diego-chacon16/stats_practice/README.md

 #### The Dataset includes the following fields:

-+ Name: Name of the Country, Grouped Regional or Semi-autonomous Power
++ Name: Name of the State in the United States
++ Population: The Total Population residing within each State
++ Murder Rate: Murder Rate for every 100,000 people
-+ Abbreviation: Abbrevation of Country, Region or Semi-autonomous Power
++ Abbreviation: The abbreviation of the US State
-+ Type: Country, Grouped Regional or Semi-autonomous Power
-+ Indicator Name: Financial Indicator ($ USD)
-+ 2016: Year
-+ 2017: Year
-+ 2018: Year

 ## Purpose: